kubenext/lissio/docs/drone.md

 2. Make sure to have an up-to-date version of Docker

-3. Run `drone exec` from the base of the octant repository to start frontend and backend tests in parallel.
+3. Run `drone exec` from the base of the lissio repository to start frontend and backend tests in parallel.
 To start only a single step of the pipeline, add `--include` with the step name (e.g. `drone exec --include backend`)